What’s the birthstone for October? | EarthSky.org

 It is made up of the glories of the most precious stones.
 To describe it is a matter of inexpressive difficulty: There is in it the gentler fire of the ruby, the brilliant purple of the amethyst, the sea-green of the emerald, all shining together in an incredible union.

 There is an Indian legend about the origin of the opal.
-Quoted from Gemstones by Willard Heaps:
+Quoted from “Gemstones” by Willard Heaps:

 The gods Brahma, Vishnu and Shiva once vied in jealous love for a beautiful woman.
 This angered the Eternal, who changed the fair mortal into a creature made of mist.
 Thereupon each of the three gods endowed her with his own color so as to be able to recognize her.
 Brahma gave her the glorious blue of the heavens, Vishnu enriched her with the splendor of gold, and Shiva lent her his flaming red.
 But all this was in vain, since the lovely phantom was whisked away by the winds.
 Finally, the Eternal took pity on her and transformed her into a stone, the opal, that sparkles in all the colors of the rainbow.

 To ancient Romans, the opal was a symbol of love and hope.
-Orientals called it the “anchor of hope.”
+Asians called it the “anchor of hope.”
 Arabs say it fell from the heavens in flashes of lightning.
 It was believed to make its wearer invisible, hence the opal was the talisman of thieves and spies.

-During the Medieval period, a change in color intensity of an opal was believed to indicated if its wearer was ill or in good health.
-The opal was supposed to maintain a strong heart, prevent fainting, protect against infection, and cleanse foul-smelling air.
+During the Medieval period, a change in color intensity of an opal was believed to indicate if its wearer was ill or in good health.
+The opal was supposed to maintain a strong heart, prevent fainting, protect against infection and cleanse foul-smelling air.
 The stone, as in ancient times, was still regarded as a symbol of hope.

 But the opal’s reputation changed in the mid-14th century.
 The Black Death swept across Europe, killing one quarter of its population.
 The gem was believed to be the cause of death.
 When worn by someone struck with the deadly plague, it would appear brilliant only until the person died.
 Then it would change in appearance, losing its luster.
 In reality, it was the sensitivity of this stone to changes in temperature that altered its appearance, as the heat from a burning fever gave way to the chill of death.

 In Australia, there is a legend of a huge opal that governs the stars and guides human love, as well as controls the gold in mines.
-But Australian aborigines see it in a different light – to them, the opal is the devil that lurks in the ground, a half-serpent and half-human with flashes of wicked magic that lures men to destruction.
+But Australian Aborigines see it in a different light: to them, the opal is the devil that lurks in the ground, a half-serpent and half-human with flashes of wicked magic that lure men to destruction.

 Tourmaline

 The alternate birthstone for October is the tourmaline, a gemstone that exhibits the broadest spectrum of gemstone colors.
 Gem-quality forms of this mineral have in the past been misidentified as rubies, emeralds and sapphires.
-In fact, a famous tourmaline-the size of a pigeon’s egg-belonging to the Russian Empress Catherine the Great was long thought to be a ruby.
+In fact, a famous tourmaline – the size of a pigeon’s egg – belonging to the Russian empress Catherine the Great was long thought to be a ruby.
 The name of this gemstone is believed to derive from the Singhalese (Sri Lankan) word “toramalli,” a term applied to yellow, green or brown stones, that means “something little out of the earth.”

 Tourmaline is a complex aluminous borosilicate mineral built of crystals with complicated aggregations of sodium, aluminum, boron, oxygen, hydrogen and silicon atoms.
 Other metals are also present within the crystal structure, and are responsible for the characteristic colors of the gemstones.
 Pink, for example, is due to the presence of manganese, while ferrous iron, chromium or vanadium betray their presence as green gemstones.